ankitects/anki/pip/README.md

 So we're stuck manually merging dependencies for now.
 To update deps:

-- comment out the pyaudio line starting with https:// in requirements.txt, as pip-tools can't handle it
 - run 'bazel run update' to update requirements.txt for the current platform
 - consult the git diff, and manually merge the changes, undoing the removal